Small scale turbulence alongside with large scale turbulence in a z=1.87 star Forming Galaxy with outflowing wind, revealed by Multi-point structure functions: introduction

 Observations of high redshift galaxies display velocity dispersions that are usually interpreted as manifestation of turbulence e.g. \citet{ Burkert+2010}.
 It has been argued that accretion onto disk galaxies can generate large scale turbulence, in particular at the disk outskirts, e.g. \citep{ Forbes+2023, Goldman+Fleck2023}.
 Turbulence can be generated also by mergers and tidal interactions.
 To establish the existence of turbulence and moreover, to understand its nature, a power spectrum or structure function of the velocity field are needed.
 This in turn, demands observations with high enough spatial resolution which, for galaxies at high redshifts, are challenging.

 Gravitational lensing can help in this regard.
-A recent paper \citep{Vasan+2024} presented a study of a wind outflow in CSWA13, which is a gravitationally lensed star-forming galaxy at $z = 1.87$.
+A recent paper \citep{Vasan+2025} presented a study of a wind outflow in CSWA13, which is a gravitationally lensed star-forming galaxy at $z = 1.87$.
 The gravitational lensing allowed for a substantially improved spatial and kinematic resolution.
-The authors obtained, among other results, two line of sight velocity fields along the major axis of the galaxy: the nebular gas velocity traced by the $C_{|||]}$ emission line, that represents also the velocity of the young stars embedded in the nebular gas (as was validated by \citet{Rhoades+2025}, and the outflowing wind velocity traced by the $Si_{||}^*$ florescent emission line.
-Each of these velocity fields , exhibits a large scale shear.
+The authors obtained, among other results, two line of sight velocity fields along the major axis of the galaxy: the nebular gas velocity traced by the C$_{|||]}$ emission line, that represents also the velocity of the young stars embedded in the nebular gas (as was validated by \citet{Rhoades+2025}), and the outflowing wind velocity traced by the Si$_{||}^*$ florescent emission line.
+The semi forbidden C$_{|||]}$ emission line is emitted in the Worm ionized Medium (WIM) of the interstellar Medium (ISM).
+The Si$_{||}^*$ florescent emission line is emitted by the WIM as well as by Photo Dissociation Regions (PDRs).

-In \citet{Goldman2024} we used the residual velocity fields (after subtracting the large scale shear and the remaining mean) and computed power spectra and 2 point second order structure functions.
-The latter. indicated the existence of a large scale ($\sim 6.4 kpc$) compressible, Burgers turbulence.
-The timescale of the turbulence on the largest spatial scale turned out to be $\sim 455$ Myr for the nebular gas velocity field and $\sim 523 $ Myr for the outflowing wind velocity field.
+In \citet{Goldman2024}, we used the residual velocity fields (after subtracting a large scale gradient and the remaining mean) and computed power spectra and 2 point second order structure functions.
+The latter indicated the existence of a large scale ($\sim$ 6.43 kpc) compressible, Burgers turbulence.
+The timescale of the turbulence on the largest spatial scale turned out to be $\sim$ 455 Myr for the nebular gas velocity field, and $\sim 523 $ Myr for the outflowing wind velocity field.
 The large spatial scale of the turbulence as well as the large timescales suggest that the generating mechanism of the turbulence is a large scale one: a merger or tidal interaction with another galaxy.

-This galaxy is forming stars, and the lensed images show the existence of clumps.
+This galaxy is forming stars, and the lensed images show the existence of stellar clumps.
 It has been argued that high z galaxies are clumpy with the clumps containing molecular gas where stars formation takes place.
 The outflowing wind probably is a feedback from the intense star formation.

-In the present work we investigate wether the intense star formation also drives a small scale turbulence.
-We employ multi-point second order structure functions \citep{Cho2019, Seta+Federrath2024, Lee+2025}.
+In the present paper we investigate wether the intense star formation also drives a small scale turbulence.
+We employ multi-point second order structure functions \citep{Cho2019, Seta+2023, Seta+Federrath2024, Lee+2025}.
 A break in the slope of a multi-point structure function at a small spatial scale, $l_s$, indicates the existence of a turbulence for which this small scale is the largest spatial scale.